The Endomorph Diet

 Foods to Include

-- Healthy fats – olive oil, coconut oil (MCTs), avocado, and wild fish
+- Healthy fats – olive oil, coconut oil (MCTs), avocado, wild fish, nuts or seeds

-- Lean protein – white meat poultry, eggs, grass fed beef, and nuts/seeds
+- Lean protein – white meat poultry, eggs, grass fed beef

 - High fiber carbohydrates – vegetables, sweet potatoes, and moderate amounts of fruit